CMHAAorg/cmhaa-website/site/content/resources/personal-story-melinda-upton.md

 ---
-title: "Personal Story: Melinda Upton"
+title: "Personal Story: Melinda Upton, DLA Piper"
 meta_keywords: Melinda Upton, DLA Piper, Mental Awareness, CMHAA, Mental Health, Corporate Mental Health Alliance, City Mental Health Alliance
 meta_description: This is a detailed description of the page.
-banner_title: "Personal Story: Melinda Upton"
+banner_title: "Personal Story: Melinda Upton, DLA Piper"
 banner_right_image: img/internet_5y6a0050-edit.jpg
 date: 2020-09-10T09:56:27.301Z
 description: >-
-  I’ve seen firsthand the damage and pain that poor mental health can cause.
+  I’ve seen first-hand the damage and pain that poor mental health can cause.
   One story about a colleague, in particular, fuels my drive to make a difference.

   He was preoccupied with the personal and professional expectations of what a lawyer ‘should be’.
 He was a perfectionist: falling short was seen as a failure.